There are lots and lots and lots of magical castles in Germany … but if you’re headed to see Schloss Neuschwanstein, we have your go-to guide.

 The history of this place — and King Louis — is pretty incredible (I suggest reading up before you go!) but here it is in a nutshell: King Louis started construction on this castle way back in 1868.
 He spent his childhood summers in a nearby castle that you can actually visit yourself (called Hohenschwangau ... more on that below).
 When he grew up, wanted to build a castle to be a place he could escape and hide.
 He was known to be a bit mad, but add that with a crazily creative imagination, and you get the iconic design of Schloss Neuschwanstein.

 King Louis put together a team to help build his dream, but he never saw it completed; King Louis drowned in 1886 under mysterious circumstances, I might add.
 He had only spent around six months in the unfinished space.
-It was a museum for a bit and now is one of the most popular tourist attractions in Europe — the courtyards, gardens, spires and lavish decorations, all enclosed inside of stunning spires, plus that gorgeous view of the nearby alps is pretty unreal.
+It was a museum for a bit and now is one of the most popular tourist attractions in Europe — the courtyards, gardens, lavish decorations, all enclosed inside of stunning spires, plus that gorgeous view of the nearby alps is pretty unreal.

 Where Is This Castle?